Musakusbey/Slick_Carousel/README.md

 In this project, we made a slider application with React. (english)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Bu projemizde react ile slider uygulaması yaptık. (türkçe)
+Bu projemizde react ile slider uygulaması yaptık.. (türkçe)